j-rock/tutte-your-stuff/README.md

 # tutte-your-stuff

-Using Haskell + OpenGL to demonstrate Tutte's graph drawing algorithm.
+Using Haskell + OpenGL to demonstrate planar graph drawing methods.

+Implemented so far:
+* Tutte's algorithm
+* Fruchterman and Reingold's algorithm

 ### Installation instructions
 You will need